Are Packaging Designers Worth their Salt?

 Putting care into the production process, we think about how the packaging will survive its lifestyle.
 Recyclability is a pressing issue, and one we consider seriously.
 But we don’t only think about the product in the present, we also consider the long-term.
 If you want to introduce new products in the future we’ll always be talking about how the design can be expanded.

 We don’t just create any old package that blends into the mass of others on the shelf.
-Our experienced packaging designers craft bespoke solutions to fit each brief, hitting the balance for packaging to be aesthetically stimulating, convey all the necessary information and protect the product throughout its life cycle.
-Our designers have the technical knowledge of packaging and print required to create comprehensive designs that are functional, persuasive, and attractive.
+Our experienced designers craft bespoke solutions to fit each brief, hitting the balance for packaging to be aesthetically stimulating, convey all the necessary information and protect the product throughout its life cycle.
+We have the technical knowledge of packaging and print required to create comprehensive designs that are functional, persuasive, and attractive.